Diagnosis

 - Imaging tests: Tests such as PET-CT scans allow doctors to locate enlarged lymph nodes and activity of those lymph nodes in the body.

-A new clinical trial for the medication sirolimus for iMCD patients who did not improve on siltuximab or tocilizumab was opened in the USA in 2019.
+A clinical trial for the medication sirolimus for iMCD patients who did not improve on siltuximab or tocilizumab is open and enrolling patients.
 Patients can learn more about this trial at cdcn.org/trial.
 The trial has been posted to the federal registry for all clinical trials here.